RetroArch PS2 Set Up Guide

 • Have the relevant PS2 BIOS files depending on what region games you wish to play – Search online for ‘ps2 scph bios’ to help you locate a BIOS file.

-This first step is necessary to allow the RetroArch PS2 emulator core to function properly, by using some of the assets from the PCSX2 standalone emulator. and copy the files we need across to the RetroArch system folder, to make the RetroArch PS2 core function correctly.
+This first step is necessary to allow the RetroArch LRPS2 core to function properly, by using some of the assets from the PCSX2 standalone emulator.

-First of all, download the ‘Portable;’ version of PCSX2 from here – https://pcsx2.net/downloads/, then extract PCSX2 from the downloaded archive file into its own folder.
+• First of all, download the ‘Portable;’ version of PCSX2 here – https://pcsx2.net/downloads/, then extract the files from the downloaded archive file into its own folder.

 RetroArch PS2 PCSX2 Download